-These pages provide basic documentation for the many publisher’s series that don’t have much documentation anywhere else.
+These pages provide basic documentation for the many publishers series that don’t have much documentation anywhere else.
 Excellent resources exist for the Modern Library and Everyman’s Library, but there is nothing even close for other series.
-This effort is in part driven by growing scholarly interest in publisher’s reprint book series, and a growing interest in 19th and 20th century dust jackets.
-I hope the information and images assembled here provide some background and empirical data about the books, their jackets, range of titles in the series, book and jacket changes over time, and publishers.
+This effort is in part driven by growing scholarly interest in publishers reprint book series and a growing interest in 19th and 20th-century dust jackets.
+I hope the information and images assembled here provide some background and empirical data about the books, their jackets, the range of titles in the series, book and jacket changes over time, and publishers.

 This work including all pages and their text and images, other than those freely available elsewhere, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-In the last few decades there has been growth in scholarly interest in publisher’s reprint book series.
+In the last few decades, there has been growth in scholarly interest in publishers reprint book series.
 The two volumes of The Culture of the Publisher’s Series, Vol. 1 and Vol. 2 (2011), edited by John Spiers, highlight this growing area of research.
 Publisher’s reprint series are of interest in terms of their relationship to the shaping of the public’s literary taste, in particular with “common” readers who could afford to buy cheap series books and assemble a home library.
-Publisher’s series also speak to the development of the book trade, the marketing of books, the role of copyright, the shaping of “the canon,” and the social and human context within which these books are embedded.
+Publisher’s series also speaks to the development of the book trade, the marketing of books, the role of copyright, the shaping of “the canon,” and the social and human context within which these books are embedded.
 Lise Jaillant examines the impact of book series on the development of literary modernism in the 20th century.
 Cheap Modernism: Expanding Markets, Publishers’ Series and the Avant-Garde (Edinburgh University Press, 2017) uses series such as the Oxford World Classics, the New Adelphi Library, and the Phoenix Library as a way to argue that cheap, modernist literature – via inexpensive publishers’ series – was an important component of the emergence of literary modernism in the 20th century.